onzfonz/comp227/src/content/4/en/part4b.md

 ### async/await

-Before we write more tests let's take a look at the *async* and *await* keywords.
+Before we write more tests let's take a look at the `async` and `await` keywords.

-The async/await syntax that was introduced in ES7 makes it possible to use <i>asynchronous functions that return a promise</i> in a way that makes the code look synchronous.
+The async/await syntax that was introduced in ES7 makes it possible to use *asynchronous functions that return a promise* in a way that makes the code look synchronous.

 As an example, the fetching of notes from the database with promises looks like this: